Monterey California, USA Travel Guide

 Gray whale migration begins (December-May).
 Monarch butterfly migration (November-February in Pacific Grove).

 Lower prices and fewer crowds (except for holidays).
-This provides a quieter experience.
+This gives a quieter experience.

 Storm watching along the rugged coast.
 Landscapes are lush green after winter rains, creating beautiful scenery.

-Discover the fresh vibrancy of spring and the unique charm of off-season travel in Monterey.
+Discover the fresh vibrancy of spring plus the distinct charm of off-season travel in Monterey.

 Spring brings a renewal of nature and continued wildlife spectacles to Monterey.